xdividr/dreamcloud-docs/source/dreamcompute/tutorials/securing-nginx.rst

-* For users of the OpenResty bundle seeking a scriptable, high-performance WAF, check out `lua-resty-waf <https://github.com/p0pr0ck5/lua-resty-waf>`_, which seeks to provide a ModSecurity- compatible rule engine integreated into the Nginx + LuaJIT ecosystem.
+* For users of the OpenResty bundle seeking a scriptable, high-performance WAF, check out `lua-resty-waf <https://github.com/p0pr0ck5/lua-resty-waf>`_, which seeks to provide a ModSecurity- compatible rule engine integrated into the Nginx + LuaJIT ecosystem.

 Automated Log Analysis + Monitoring